7 Habits of Highly Sexual Couples

 In all honesty, Casey and I do not have the perfect sex life.
 I’m not even sure we would consider ourselves highly sexual people.
 Okay, well maybe Casey is, but I think it’s our goal to be intimate as much as we can.
 But this I know for sure: couples who have a lot of sex, and it’s hot sex with tons of passion, are constantly working on their emotional connection.

 Never forget that physical intimacy is born from emotional intimacy.

-Has your sex life become predictable, non-existent, infrequent, or just boring? join myMarriage365 to find resources and ideas on how to change this.
+Has your sex life become predictable, non-existent, infrequent, or just boring?
+Take our 4 week online course REIGNITE YOUR SEXUAL INTIMACY

 Written by Meygan Caston